muskansingh-github/QuadB-Tech-Assignment/README.md

 - Edit tasks by clicking the "Edit" button on each task card, making changes in the modal, and clicking "Save Changes."
 - Delete tasks by clicking the "Delete" button on each task card.

-## Deployment
-This application is deployed using Vercel Pages & Vite as a build tool.